South African Guild of Actors

 In October 2013 the cast of South Africa’s longest-running soap Generations entered a protracted contractual dispute with the public broadcaster, the SABC.
 When 16 cast members embarked on a so-called 'strike' barely a year later, the producer and broadcaster announced an indefinite hiatus in production.
 The cast were being advised by the defunct trade union CWUSA, while SAGA warned that the actors could be held in breach of contract as they were not protected by the Labour Laws.
 Ultimately the group of actors had their contracts terminated and the show was cancelled.

 When South African television drama High Rollers was abruptly cancelled in 2016, SAGA voiced concern over South African producers' willingness to cancel production contracts before expiration.
+The producer laid the blame squarely at the feet of the commissioning broadcaster; the SABC was at the time embroiled in allegations of financial mismanagement and corruption.

 When an actor fell to his death on 12 May 2018 while on a film set in the Drakensberg mountains in South Africa's KwaZulu-Natal province, SAGA initiated an investigation in collaboration with City Press.
+SAGA's investigations uncovered allegations of bullying, ignored safety concerns expressed by actors and crew, together with a systemic disregard for occupational health and safety standards.
+The producer, a controversial activist and founder of 'Media for Justice', disclaimed any responsibility, dismissing the incident as an "accident".

+On 13 September 2018, SAGA made a presentation to the Portfolio Committee on Trade and Industry in the Parliament of South Africa in support of the Performers Protection Amendment Bill (2016).
+The previous year, on 4 August 2017, SAGA had appealed to the Portfolio Committee on Trade and Industry against aspects of the proposed legislative review of the Copyright Amendment Bill (2014).
+The legislation subsequently underwent a protracted and controversial process: it was passed twice by both the National Assembly and the National Council of Provinces, subjected to public hearings in all nine provincial legislatures, and finally referred to the Constitutional Court in 2023, where its constitutionality remains under review as of 2026.
+Throughout this process, SAGA engaged at every stage, submitting both written and oral representations to parliamentary committees, provincial legislatures and the Constitutional Court, advocating for performers’ royalty rights and legal protections.